← Home

 Automatic red-teaming

 Black-box attacks: We used RL to fine-tune an attacker model against a victim LLM with no gradient access.
-The safeguard model provides reward signals to guide the attacker toward more effective adversarial prompts over training.
+The safeguard evaluator provided reward signals that pushed the attacker toward prompts more likely to expose harmful behavior.

 Black-box red-teaming framework: RL-based attacker fine-tuned with safeguard model reward to generate adversarial prompts.

-White-box attacks: Following GCG, we optimize an adversarial suffix using the victim’s gradients to force harmful outputs.
-We added a language modeling loss on top of GCG’s original objective to generate more coherent and natural-sounding suffixes.
+White-box attacks: Following GCG, we optimized adversarial suffixes with access to the victim model’s gradients.
+We added a language modeling loss on top of GCG’s original objective so the generated suffixes were more coherent and natural-sounding.

 White-box red-teaming framework: GCG adversarial suffix optimization with additional language modeling loss for coherent attack generation.